Study privacy policy

 Complaints

-If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer, dpo@ed.ac.uk, who will investigate the matter.
+We aim to meet the highest standards when collecting and using personal information.
+However, should you wish to complain about our handling of your data, you can contact our Data Protection Officer, dpo@ed.ac.uk, who will investigate the matter.

 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful, you can complain to the Information Commissioner’s Office (ICO) by visiting: